-B.13 Selection Committee and Lay Reviewers
+10) Selection Committee and Lay Reviewers

 Applications will be adjudicated by a Selection Committee, composed of members from the Heart & Stroke Scientific Review Committee (SRC).
 The SRC includes over 180 members of the SRC which is overseen by the Executive Chair and Vice-Chair and comprises separate committees to ensure in-depth knowledge and expertise in areas relevant to the mandate of Heart & Stroke.
 SRC Executive Chair and Vice-Chair are non-voting members.
 The Selection Committee may meet in person or virtually at the discretion of the SRC and Heart & Stroke.
 Lay Reviewers will also be incorporated into the selection process to increase accountability and transparency of the review process, and to ensure that the proposed research is aligned with the objectives of this funding competition.
-Lay Reviewers are voting members of the applicant's personal statement.
 In addition, if Lay Reviewers identify that a lay summary is not suitable for a general audience, the award recipient will be asked to revise and resubmit the lay summary.
 The Selection Committee and Lay reviewers must agree to respect the privacy, confidentiality and conflict of interest rules of Heart & Stroke.

-B.14 Notification of Results and Award Commencement
+11) Notification of Results and Award Commencement

-All applicants will be notified of the results by end of May 2024.
-The award is scheduled to start September 1, 2024.
+All applicants will be notified of the results by end of May 2025.
+The award is scheduled to start September 1, 2025, and no later than December 31, 2025.

-B.15 Reporting: Financial, Progress and Final Reports
+12) Reporting: Financial, Progress and Final Reports